DimitriPalmer22/Studio-Docs/Projects/Summer Project/New Member Orientation.md

 ### Individual Responsibilities

-- You guys are our "environmental" artists, so you'll be making props and occasionally environmental kit pieces.
+- You guys are our "environmental artists", so you'll be making props and occasionally environmental kit pieces

 ### The "Team Culture"